NoCode-NoLife/Melia/CONTRIBUTING.md

 compilable and working at all times, with little to no debug or test code.

-For every feature or fix that goes beyond a handful of lines, a branch is created, that acts as a kind of "beta" branch for that feature.
+For every feature or fix that goes beyond a handful of lines, a branch is created that acts as a kind of "beta" branch for that feature.
 These branches are to be named appropriately, based on their content and potentially the issues they reference.
 For example, a branch for implementing feature Foobar, that is outlined in issue
-#2447, might be named "feature-2447-foobar", and a branch for fixing
+#2447, might be named "feature/2447-foobar", and a branch for fixing
-a skill bug in issue #1029 might be named "fix-1029-skill-bug".
+a skill bug in issue #1029 might be named "fix/1029-skill-bug".

-Once the feature, fix, or update is complete, a PR is created, the branch is reviewed by the team members, and then merged into `master`.
+Once the feature, fix, or update is complete, a PR is created, the branch is reviewed by the maintainers, and then merged into `master`.

 Fork and Pull Request Strategy
 -----------------------------------------------------------------------------